Estimated reading time: 4 minutes

 We all wish we could go through life with the power of hindsight.
 It would make us a lot more confident when it comes to decision-making, particularly where health is concerned.
 But with Wellsoon from Practice Plus Group, one thing you don’t need is hindsight.
 Not only do we offer specialist hip joint replacement treatment, we’ve also put together this helpful little blog that provides all the answers to what can be a common conundrum for patient’s: what I wish I knew before hip replacement surgery.

-Choose Wellsoon self-pay surgery from Practice Plus Group.
+Wellsoon is the new service from Practice Plus Group that provides a range of treatments for patients paying for themselves or paying by private medical insurance.
 With no hidden costs, you’ll pay less than you might think and be back to your best sooner than you thought.

-• Surgery in 4 to 6 weeks
+- Surgery in just 4 to 6 weeks*

 Waiting times